suodrazah/docker_swarm/README.md

 ## Prerequisites:
 * **_Tested on_ Ubuntu Server 20.04 LTS Local or VPS.**
   * [$5 Starter VPS at OVH](https://ca.ovh.com/au/order/vps/)
-    * In the Dashboard go the the IP tab and configure your firewall.
   * [Free Tier EC2 VPS at AWS](https://aws.amazon.com/free/)
-    * If using AWS, configure HTTP and HTTPS ingress in instance configuration.
 * **SSH Access**
 * **Firewall configured to allow 80/tcp, 443/tcp, 22/tcp**
 * **Public, static IP**